A Latent Space Model for Cognitive Social Structures Data: Introduction

 Historically, there have been two leading approaches to the analysis of CSS data, namely, the essentialist (``classical'') and the relativist (``cognitivist'') perspectives.
 Essentialists conveniently define a ``real'' network structure (known as criterion network, and usually constructed based on behaviors described by an external observer), and then study the discrepancies between actors' reports and this ``truth'' \citep{bond-1997,koskinen-2002-covariates,koskinen-2002-perceived,butts-2003,koskinen-2004,kilduff-2008}.
 On the other hand, in the absence of an external truth, relativists compare actors' cognitive reconstructions of an underlying network with each other.
 Under the relativist approach, ties that actors perceive are considered to be more informative than ties reported by a third-party, external observer because people act upon what they consider real in their minds.
 Thus, differences between the perceptions of one individual and the perceptions of other actors represent the theoretical and empirical question of interest \citep{krackhardt-1987}.
-The debate between the relative utility of essentialist and relativist approaches is far from settled and we do not attempt to take a position on it.
-Nonetheless, it is worthwhile noting that the model we describe here is a hybrid that shares features of both approaches.
-Like relativists approaches, our model relies exclusively in cognitive reports from actors embedded in the network, and our focus is on assessing ``agreement'' rather than ``accuracy'' (which requires the definition or an external ``gold standard'').
-On the other hand, like essentialist approaches, our model implicitly assumes the existence of a consensus network.
-This consensus network, which serves to summarize the information contained in the cognitive data, could be interpreted as a representation of the ``true'' underlying relationship.
+Our approach is built from a relativist perspective, as it relies exclusively in cognitive reports from actors embedded in the social environment, it does not assume the existence of a ``true'' network, and focuses on assessing ``agreement'' as opposed to ``accuracy'' (which requires the definition of an external ``gold standard'').
+And while our approach can generate a weighted consensus network (which can be interpreted in terms of perceived affinities or social distances), we make no claim about whether this consensus provides an accurate representation of a ``true'' social structure.

+The model we introduce in this paper is part of a growing literature on latent space models for tensor and multi-network data.
+Other examples of this literature include \cite{salter-2017}, \cite{durante-2017} and \cite{wang-2019} for replicated networks, \cite{hoff-2015} for tensor data, and \cite{sarkar2006dynamic}, \cite{westveld2011mixed}, \cite{durante2014nonparametric} and \cite{sewell2015latent} for longitudinal network data.
+A key contribution of our approach vis-a-vis this existing literature is the hierarchical mixture structure in our prior that allows us to test perceptual agreement in the specific context of CSS data.